pmbdk/raspberrypi-fastgpio/README.md

 # Thanks to...
 This is based on a lot of different work cut'n pasted from various sources.
 Unfortunately I haven't kept a log of from where.
-If you think you should be mentioned, please contact me and Iøll correct it.
+If you think you should be mentioned, please contact me and I'll correct it.